nagadomi/kaggle-cifar10/README.md

 My code for Kaggle-CIFAR-10 competition.

-## Build Requirements
+## Dependencies

 - [libnv develop branch](https://github.com/nagadomi/nv/tree/develop)</a>

 ### kmeans/

 an implementation of "Coates, A., Lee, H., and Ng, A. Y. An analysis of single-layer networks in unsupervised feature learning.
-In AISTATS 14, 2011.".
+In AISTATS 14, 2011."

 <table>
   <tbody>